 What’s his secret?
 How do you properly support victims of abuse and trauma?
 The answer might sound simple, but it means so much to the patients.
 And it might be how dogs earned their nickname: man’s best friend.

 “Harvey is able to quickly calm them down throughout the therapy process by grounding them and nurturing them with unconditional love and affection, which allows the patients to stay in the present and attend to their emotions,” Michael says.

 Harvey is also quite the foodie.
-He loves all treats, particularly whimzees, jerky, all things peanut butter, dog biscuits, and natural bones.
-His favorite, however, is anything Dad and Mom (Michael and his wife) eats!
+He loves all treats, particularly whimsies, jerky, all things peanut butter, dog biscuits, and natural bones.
+His favorite, however, is anything Dad and Mom (Michael and his wife) eat!
 That is, of course, as long as it’s food Harvey can safely have.

 It has been an unforgettable journey for Michael ever since he first met Harvey and brought him home.

 “Harvey met my wife and me 6 years ago at Knapp Kennel in Xenia, Illinois,” he said.
 “My wife, who was my girlfriend at the time, was on the waiting list to provide a loving home to a lucky Goldendoodle puppy.